rounakdatta/rounakdatta.github.io/src/content/posts/20240419122151-alexander_nixinton.md

 nixos-rebuild switch --flake .
 ```

 The standard pattern of managing dotfiles is to have a repository consisting of them, and then a bootstrapping program like GNU Stow or Ansible bakes them onto the system.
 This approach invites duplicacy when there are more than one flavours of the underlying system - one can't possibly embed an if/else logic (across say x86_64 and aarch64) into that innocent dotfile.
 And this is an area where Nix shines!
 The configuration (dotfile) and the bootstrapping framework (Nix) are fused into one, so defining logic is very straightforward.
+Fair to call out here that when you're "baking" your configuration dotfiles via Nix, they're immutable and cannot be directly edited.
+That is, one can't take a shortcut to modify configurations, and instead should build the entire system every time.
 A snippet follows to bring the point home:

 <a id="code-snippet--the art of defining logic"></a>
 ```nix